 Simple to Double

+Want to make a double batch?
 You can easily double this recipe, and I actually recommend doing so if anyone else will be feasting on these Instant Pot egg bites with you (because 7 egg bites won’t last very long).
 Just stack the silicone molds on top of each other in the Instant Pot, but slightly rotate the top mold so that the egg cavities aren’t sitting directly on top of each other.

 You’ll use the same amount of water and cook time.
+This is a great way to use this easy recipe to make different flavors of egg bites!

 Quick pressure release is key!